Sapporo Chuo Police Arrests Korean Tourist for Property Damage

 Shattered Entrance Door After Refusing to Pay When Asked by Staff

-A Korean tourist in his 50s was arrested after causing a disturbance and breaking a glass door at a bar in Sapporo, Hokkaido, Japan, refusing to pay for his food.
+A Korean tourist in his 50s was arrested after causing a disturbance and breaking a glass door at a bar in Sapporo, Hokkaido, Japan, when he refused to pay for his food.

-According to Hokkaido regional media outlet STV on December 31, the Sapporo Chuo Police Station arrested a 51-year-old Korean man, identified as Mr. A, on December 28 on charges of property damage.
+According to STV, a local media outlet in Hokkaido, the Sapporo Chuo Police Station arrested a 51-year-old Korean man, identified as Mr. A, on December 28 on charges of property damage.

-Mr. A is accused of causing a commotion at a bar in Chuo Ward, Sapporo, around 11:30 p.m. that day and breaking the glass of the entrance door by running into it.
+Mr. A is accused of causing a disturbance at a bar in Chuo Ward, Sapporo, around 11:30 p.m. that day and breaking the glass of the entrance door by running into it.

 According to police, Mr. A was asked to pay a food bill of 3,500 yen (approximately 32,000 won) at the bar but refused, shouting "No Money."
 He also got into an altercation with a staff member.

-Afterward, as the staff member called out to Mr. A, who was trying to leave, Mr. A brushed him off and rammed into the entrance door, shattering the glass.
+Afterward, as the staff tried to stop Mr. A from leaving, he brushed them off and ran into the entrance door, breaking the glass.
 Police responded to the report and arrested Mr. A at the scene.
-During the investigation, Mr. A reportedly stated, "I will speak to my lawyer."
+During the police investigation, Mr. A reportedly stated, "I will speak to my lawyer."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.